awslabs/voice-powered-analytics/README-Athena.md

 </details>

+### Basic Settings

+1. Set the timeout to 2 min

 ### Triggers tab

 We will use a CloudWatch Event Rule created from the CloudFormation template to trigger this Lambda.
+Scroll up to the top of the screen, you will see tabs.
+One of them is labeled triggers, select that.

 1. Click on the **Triggers** tab
 1. Click the **+ Add trigger**